 There are tons of worksheets out there for both native and EFL students focusing on different aspects of the film.
 The film itself is very rich in literature material and can provoke discussions on many issues like poetry, conformity, education, the list goes on.

-As always, the worksheets are written with my students in mind (ideally 15-18 year olds at B1+ level) and are adapted to what can be easily done in my classroom.
+The following worksheets are inspired by the ones found on the internet so in this sense they are not original.
+However they are written with my students in mind (ideally 15-18 year olds at B1+ level) and are adapted to what can be easily done in my classroom.

 After studying the behavior of thousands of children, Dr. Dweck coined the terms fixed mindset and growth mindset to describe the underlying beliefs people have about learning and intelligence.